There is a beautiful verse in the well-known Marian hymn, Immaculate Mary, that says:

 These two lines of verse express two important virtues, piety and patriotism, that are challenging to understand and to practice in our modern day; however, they are important corollaries of the cardinal virtue of justice.

 Patriotism has political connotations in the U.S. and not all of them positive, but that is a reductive view of a virtue that is essential for a well-ordered society.
 Patriotism is one of the hallmarks of a Regina education specifically because of its relationship to the cardinal virtue of justice.
-It is, therefore, a virtue that we are morally obligated to pursue.
 As the Catechism of the Catholic Church states in its discussion of the fourth commandment, the commandment to honor our father and mother:

 The love and service of one’s country follow from the duty of gratitude and belong to the order of charity.CCC #2239